 Ph.D.
 York University, MRes University of London, BA(Hons)(Vind)

-Jessica J. Lee is a nationally bestselling British-Canadian-Taiwanese author, environmental historian and winner of the Hilary Weston Writers’ Trust Prize for Nonfiction, the Boardman Tasker Award for Mountain Literature, a Banff Mountain Book Award, and the RBC Taylor Prize Emerging Writer Award.
-She is the author of three books, Turning, Two Trees Make a Forest (selected for Canada Reads), and Dispersals, the children’s book A Garden Called Home, and co-editor of the essay collection Dog Hearted.
-She has also written for The Guardian, The TLS, Granta, and many others, as well as made radio documentaries for the BBC World Service and BBC Radio 4.
+Jessica J. Lee is a nationally bestselling British-Canadian-Taiwanese author, environmental historian and winner of the Hilary Weston Writers’ Trust Prize for Nonfiction, the Boardman Tasker Award for Mountain Literature, a Banff Mountain Book Award, the Taiwan Open Book Award and the RBC Taylor Prize Emerging Writer Award.
+She is the author of three books of nature writing, Turning, Two Trees Make a Forest (selected for Canada Reads), and Dispersals; the children’s book A Garden Called Home; and co-editor of the essay collection Dog Hearted and the poetry anthology Tendrils.
+She has written for The Guardian, The TLS, Granta and many others, as well as made radio documentaries for the BBC World Service and BBC Radio 4.
 She has a Ph.D. in Environmental History and Aesthetics.
-Her work primarily centres on environment, belonging and migration.
-Jessica is the founding editor of The Willowherb Review and also teaches creative writing at the University of Cambridge.
+Prior to joining King’s, Jessica was a course director in undergraduate nonfiction at the University of Cambridge.
+She is the founding editor of The Willowherb Review and course director of the Granta Nature Writing Workshop.
 She lives in Berlin, Germany.

 Selected Publications: